Richmond station (California): Station design and services

 A pedestrian concourse aligned with Nevin Avenue runs east–west under the tracks and platforms.
 Entrances from street level are located at both ends of the concourse.
 A semicircular "industrial post-modern" metal canopy covers the west entrance and a small retail building.
 A parking garage, a curved busway, and a kiss and ride lane are located on the southwest side of the station.
 Metro Walk, a mixed-use transit-oriented development, occupies the northwest corner of the block.
 The station is fully accessible, with elevators to both platforms and at both entrances.

 The BART station was one of five designed by local firm Maher & Martens.
 Three pieces of public art are located around the station complex.
 A mosaic relief of marine life by William Mitchell, made of seashells and fiberglass, is in the BART paid area of the concourse.
 Architecture critic Dave Weinstein describes it as "rather disquieting" and "the strangest work at any BART station".
 On the Right Track, a 2007 series of tile murals by Jos Sances and Daniel Galvez, is located in the west entrance plaza.
 Moving Richmond by Mildred Howard consists of two bent weathering steel plates with poetry by Ishmael Reed on the side of the parking garage.

 Although Richmond is a terminal station for BART, most connecting regional bus services instead run to El Cerrito del Norte station, which is much closer to I-80.
-Richmond station is served by several AC Transit bus services – local routes 70, 71, 72M, 74, 76, 376; several school routes; and all-night route 800 – all of which use the station busway.
+Richmond station is served by several AC Transit bus services — local routes 70, 71, 72M, 74, 76, 376; several school routes; and all-night route 800 — all of which use the station busway.
 Flixbus intercity buses and local shuttles also use the busway.
 A Golden Gate Transit route over the Richmond–San Rafael Bridge connecting Richmond to the agency's main service area in North Bay ran until 2015, when it was combined with a route that terminates at El Cerrito del Norte station.

 History

-Southern Pacific and Santa Fe railroads
+Southern Pacific Railroad

 The Southern Pacific (SP)-controlled Northern Railway opened through the then-uninhabited swamplands near Point Richmond on January 8, 1878.
 Stops were soon established at San Pablo, north of what is now Richmond, and Stege in what is now the southeast corner of Richmond.
 By the mid-1880s, the SP established a flag stop at Barrett's station at modern-day Barrett Avenue.
 It was named for George H. Barrett, a local landowner whose house was nearby.
 By the turn of the century, Barrett's station was a three-sided shelter at which passengers could hail several daily trains.